 Wait: What are those things, anyway?
 You’ve seen them by now, provided you even occasionally leave your house.
 They’re tall, they’re angular, and they’re awkward.
 If Ric Ocasek were a piece of housing, he’d look like one of these.
 They usually come two to a property, connected by a building code loophole often derisively referred to as an “umbilical cord,” and are often parked between two other houses or dwellings of, let’s say, more conventionally “home-looking” homes.
 Some folks call them “tall skinnies.”
 Many, especially in the last year, call them something more.
 An eyesore, or worse: a problem.

 You’ve probably seen those signs in folks’ yards that say “Build Like You Live Next Door.”
 Indeed, they seem to be everywhere.

 Those signs, in and of themselves, don’t solve anything, however.
 They’re the real-world equivalent of a Facebook status update that 158 people “like” and then promptly forget as they scroll down the rest of their feed.

 These people will need a place to live.
 Builders and real estate honchos are well aware of this.
-They are also aware of the fact that East Nashville gets its own share of laudatory press, as well it should, with its inimitable mix of unique people, places and things to do.
+They are also aware of the fact that East Nashville gets its own share of laudatory press, as well it should, with its inimitable mix of unique people, places, and things to do.
 If they can at all afford it, people like to be around other people doing cool things.

-Which is why East Nashville, in whose warm embrace you’re likely reading this right now, is about to see a building boom like this side of the city hasn’t seen in almost 50 years.
+This is why East Nashville, in whose warm embrace you’re likely reading this right now, is about to see a building boom like this side of the city hasn’t seen in almost 50 years.

 That’s where two big catchword phrases start entering into the picture: “Density” and “Infill.”